DOML-Lang/DOML/README.md

-;           This is a comment             ; USER COMMENT ; Setup Space makespace   4                             ; Makes sure the stack supports 4 objects at a time checkspace  System.Color::RGB             ; It calls a sizeof function and makes sure that the size will fit makereg     4                             ; Makes sure threre are 4 registers ; Test.RGB new         System.Color                  ; Creates a new object from System.Color
+;           This is a comment             ; USER COMMENT ; Setup Space makespace   4                             ; Makes sure the stack supports 4 objects at a time makereg     4                             ; Makes sure threre are 4 registers ; Test.RGB
+new         System.Color                  ; Creates a new object from System.Color